kubernetes-sigs/node-feature-discovery/enhancements/2403-nfd-image-compatibility-scheduler/README.md

 When node features drift over time (e.g., due to software updates or hardware changes), it can lead to mismatches between the pre-group definitions and the actual node capabilities.
 This drift can compromise the effectiveness of the pre-grouping strategy.
 It can be divided into two scenarios:
 1. **Drift Before Scheduling:** If a node drifts before the scheduling process, the pre-groups will be updated accordingly during the next `NodeFeatureGroup` update (trigger immediately).
 Thus, the scheduling process will always work with the most current node features.
-2. **Drift After Scheduling:** When drift happens after the scheduling process, the scheduled pods will not effect until next schedule time. --We'll need to add a monitoring mechanism to watch for drifted nodes, alert, and have administrators trigger rescheduling.
+2. **Drift After Scheduling:** When drift happens after the scheduling process, the scheduled pods will not be affected until next schedule time. --We'll need to add a monitoring mechanism to watch for drifted nodes, alert, and have administrators trigger rescheduling.

 #### NFG Status Update Latency
 If `NodeFeatureGroup` status updates are delayed, it can lead to stale information being used during the scheduling process.
 This latency can impact the accuracy of compatibility checks and potentially result in suboptimal scheduling decisions.
 However, since the pre-grouping can reduce the latency of NFG updates, the impact of this latency is limited.
 Still, adding a last-second validation of node features before the final binding step could be considered to further mitigate this risk.